-Every time you tap on those brakes, you’re taking life off your rotors.
-Not that you should fear using your brakes, since they are one of the most important safety features of the car, but just keep in mind that all parts of the brakes will wear out overtime.
-How fast they wear out depends on the brake pad, the quality of metal on the castings, the quality of the rotor, and your driving style as well as where you drive (Mountains?
-Frequent bumper to bumper?)
+Every time you tap on those European brakes, you’re taking life off of your rotors.
+How fast they wear out depends on the brake pad, the quality of metal on the castings, the quality of the rotor, your driving style, and where you drive.

-Brake pads can be one of the most critical components in determining how often you’ll need an import brake job.
-Semi-metallic brakes tend to have higher concentrations of chopped steel in their fiber, which causes more wear on the rotors compared to most ceramic pads.
+The type of brake pads can be one of the most critical components in determining how often you’ll need an import brake job.
+For example, semi-metallic brakes tend to have higher concentrations of chopped steel in their fiber, which causes more wear on the rotors compared to most ceramic pads.

-Most rotors are designed to last at least two or three replacements.
-Some imports, such as Mercedes or Porsche, often require them on every brake job due to special rims that are great for stopping power but tend to require higher maintenance.
-You’ll also want to replace both rotors at the same time, since they tend to experience similar wear and you want the braking power to be distributed evenly throughout the wheels.
+Most rotors on disc brakes are designed to last at least somewhere around two or three replacements (if you bring your car in to have the brake pads changed early enough).
+Some high-performance vehicles, such as Mercedes or Porsche, often require new rotors on every import brake job due to those thinner performance rotors that are great for stopping power but tend to require higher maintenance.

 And let’s face it.
 Nobody drives a Porsche gently.
 You tend to push that baby for all it’s worth.
 And pushing your car to its limit takes an extra toll on your import’s brakes.

 Brake Jobs, Speciality European Car Repair & More